Basket (0 items)

 Beginners guide to different types of Wine glasses

-Selecting a wine glass that’s right for you can be confusing and daunting; admittedly, there’s a lot of choices out there, so we understand your fear.
-You’re able to choose tall and small glasses, thin and wine glasses, large and small capacity glasses, the list goes on!
+Selecting a wine glass that's right for you can be confusing and daunting; admittedly, there are a lot of choices out there, so we understand your fear.
+You can choose tall and small glasses, thin and wine glasses, large and small capacity glasses; the list goes on!

-Just how vital are the look of the wine glass vs the function and how tall or short the stem is.
-Does the glass affect the taste of the wine?
-Read on to discover everything you need to know about the types of wine glasses and how to choose the right type of glass for you.
+How vital is the wine glass's look compared to its function, and how tall or short is the stem?
+Does the glass affect the wine's taste?
+Read on to discover everything you need to know about the types of wine glasses and how to choose the right kind for you.

 How does a Wine Glass function?

-How does a Wine Glass function?From a starting point, there are two different types of wine glasses, stemmed and stemless.
+How does a Wine Glass function?From a starting point, there are two types of wine glasses: stemmed and stemless.

 There are three parts to every stemmed wine glass:

-• Base – This is also referred to as the foot; this part is required to keep the wine glass standing and stable.
+• Base - This is also called the foot; this part is required to keep the wine glass standing and stable.

 • Stem - This is the functional part that the user holds (very important!); it keeps the base and the bowl together.

-• Bowl – This part is the most important; this holds the wine.
-We recommend filling the glass (red, white, rose, and all of the above) to the widest point of the bowl; this maximises the wine’s contact with the air as you need space above the wine (to the top of the glass) to collect the aromas.
+• Bowl - This part is the most important; it holds the wine.
+We recommend filling the glass (red, white, rose, and all of the above) to the widest point of the bowl.
+This maximises the wine's contact with the air, as you need space above the wine (to the top of the glass) to collect the aromas.

-Aromas are collected in this ‘space’, and you’re then able to swirl the wine round in the glass, which further releases the aromas and allows you to smell the wine.
+Aromas are collected in this 'space', and you can swirl the wine around in the glass, releasing the aromas and allowing you to smell the wine.

-All of the above is applicable for stemmed glasses, whereas stemless glasses feature no base or stem and tend to have a bowl with a flat ‘bottom’ to sit on the table.
+All of the above applies to stemmed glasses, whereas stemless glasses feature no base or stem and tend to have a bowl with a flat 'bottom' to sit on the table.

 Different types of Red Wine Glasses

 Red wine glasses are generally more oversized in height and more significant in bowl size than white wine glasses; this allows the wine to come into contact with more oxygen.
-Red wine tends to require ‘opening up’ more; therefore, the larger-size bowl allows the wine to breathe a lot more as the aroma and flavours are released.
+Red wine tends to require more 'opening up'; therefore, the larger bowl allows the wine to breathe a lot more as the aroma and flavours are released.

 Bordeaux / Cabernet / Merlot Red Wine Glasses